submitAnonymous/Rank-Select-Queries-with-Adjusted-Anchoring/README.md

 Your CPU should be supporting the popcnt,pdep, tzcnt instrcutions.

-The program accepts as input either the number files GOV2, URL, 5GRAM, DNA provided in https://github.com/aboffa/Learned-Rank-Select-ALENEX21 or the randomly generated bitmaps by the program.
+The program accepts two types of input

+1) Benchmark the R/S schemes on randomly generated bitmaps via the command

-RSAA 0 size-of-the-random-bitmap-in-megabits s_parameter
+RSAA 0 density-of-the-to-be-generated-random-bitmap size-of-the-random-bitmap-in-megabits s_parameter

-RSAA 1 s_parameter

-You can download the datasets GOV2, URL, 5GRAM, DNA from the links provided in https://github.com/aboffa/Learned-Rank-Select-ALENEX21.
+2) Benchmark the schemes on the number files GOV2, URL, 5GRAM, DNA from the links provided in https://github.com/aboffa/Learned-Rank-Select-ALENEX21 via the command

+RSAA 1 inputNumberFile s_parameter

-You can feed the files directly to the RSAA program via the command line
+You can feed the files GOV2(files under each directory in the mentioned link) URL(_1/_2,_3) 5GRAM(_1/_2,_3) DNA(_1/_2,_3)   directly to the RSAA program.